PraCTES/MIT-PraCTES/demos/Lecture03_project_infrastructure.md

 # Organizing version-controlled, reproducible, and efficient scientific projects

-Here we will run through tools and methods you can use **now** to make your science & computations reproducible in the **future**.
-The final section (**DIY**) focuses on two representative, real-life examples and tools that were not covered but are worth your consideration.
+Here we will run through tools and methods that will allow you to set up your science & computations so that they will easy to reproduce and maintain in the future.
+A couple representative examples are then provided to illustrate these tools at work.
+Self-guided exercises are found at the end of this file.
+Exercises and examples in this session focus on and related services.

-Exercises and examples in this session focus on [github.com](http://github.com/) and related services.
-Ahead of our meeting, it is suggested that you create your own github account if you don't already have one.
-The [github guides](https://guides.github.com) provide very useful examples which we will rely on.
-Trying out the **Hello World** and **Mastering Markdown** guides would be a great way to get ready for Friday's session.
+**Ahead of our meeting, it is suggested** that you create your own [github.com](http://github.com/) account if you don't already have one.
+The [github guides](https://guides.github.com) provide very useful examples which we will discuss. **Exercise #0** in fact is `Hello World guide` (using git on your laptop) -- a great way to get ready for Friday's session.
+If you want to do more before the meeting, please consider:

-## Now
+- taking a look at some of the webpages and documentations listed below.
+- trying exercises 2 and 3 on the cloud (`binder`)

+_**Note: this is work in progress -- further modifications & cleanup are expected by tomorrow.**_

+## Set up your project

 - github, git & cloud services (guides, accounts / organizations, apps / cloud)
 	- Getting started with `Github` & `git`: [Hello World](https://guides.github.com/activities/hello-world/)